 In many CAx systems, parts containing sub-parts are called assemblies.
 The notion distinguishes them from leaves of the part tree or graph.

 However, in χMCF, an assembly is considered a set of parts, denoted by their part labels or properties.
 They do not need to have any special relation respective to the part graph.
-The opposite is true: χMCF-assemblies address situations where specifying a single property would not address enough, a high-level part would address way too many elements and medium-size parts would not make the job.
+The opposite is true: χMCF-assemblies address situations where specifying a single property would not address enough.
+A high-level part would address way too many elements and medium-size parts would not make the job.

 On the other hand, this does not happen too often.
 For example, if a seam weld crosses property boundaries, these properties usually belong to the same tailored blank, therefore, the same part.
 If there would be a physical gap between the properties, welding would be applied to a single sheet across this gap, which causes new questions to the welding process, as depicted in Figure 6: